janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 ## Installation ##
 To install this project, either:
 * Clone this Github repository
-* Download the master branch zip file.
+* Download the master branch zip file

 ## Instructions ##